She drank crystal water,

 No more dry bitter yellows

-No more salt to push it past the her rotting gums
+No more tooth white salt to push it past her rotting gums

 But the farmer still needed something to sell,